MMBass/Page-List-Preview/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 4.0
 Tested up to: 5.8
-Stable tag: 1.0.0
+Stable tag: 2.0.0

 == Description ==

-Image preview for every page in wp admin pages list, no need to click 'View' anymore
+Image preview for every page in wp admin pages list, no need to click 'View' anymore.
+You can resize the frame view to feet with other plugins columns.

 == Installation ==